Paleogenomics/Chrom-Compare/README.txt

     3) Standard Error from weighted block jackknife
     4) Z-Score (raw from D and Standard Error, no correction for mulitple test)

+*** pu2fa ***
+Write a pseudo-haploid sequence (fasta format) of a chromosome from a pileup file (or stdout) from samtools mpileup.

+Usage: pu2fa [options] -c <chr name> {pileup file | stdin}

+Required:
+      -c chromosome name to output as fasta.
+Options:
+      -q <q-score cutoff filename>
+      -C <max coverage; inclusive>
+      -l <minimum coverage; inclusive>
+      -m <map-quality cutoff; default =
+      -s <region start> -e <region end>
+      -b use most frequently-encountered base rather than random base -w use best base, determined by additive quality scores

+Takes pileup output as produced from samtools mpileup -s and writes a fasta sequence of the aligned reads from the pileup output for one chromosome (-c).
+Picks randomly the first base to pass the quality score thresholding.
+By default, writes the entire fasta sequence, even if only a small part of it is given as in mpileup input.
+A small region can be specified by using the -s and -e options (1-based coordinates)